ocaml/ocamlbuild/manual/manual.md

             whitespace-separated list of the capitalized module names of the .mly files you want to combine together."
       <fun>

+This resembles OCaml code (see the documentation of [rule declarations](#plugins-new-rules)), but is not valid OCaml code.

 Note that rule declaration only indicate the static dependencies of rules (those that determine whether or not the rule will